Writing a business proposal can seem like an intimidating task, especially if you’re trying to start or grow your own business.

 Talk About Deliverables and Milestones

 What sort of deliverables will you provide and what are the milestones associated with them?
 This feature is a critical component of a reliable business proposal example.
 Clarify these aspects in detail.
 This section should include a timeline that outlines when each milestone is expected to be completed, as well as how long it will take for the entire project to be brought to fruition.
+Additionally, be sure to include a payment schedule to specify when payments are due at each stage, ensuring transparency for both parties.

 This area of the proposal document will come in handy if you’re worried that your outlined services may open up more projects or obligations than what is included in your budget.
 With this section, you can set boundaries and limits to ensure no excessive costs are incurred.
+Customer stories can also be included here to illustrate successful delivery of past projects and build trust with prospective clients.

 Explain Your Pricing